 Complex Marital Estates

 Many married couples move to the Bay Area for work, bringing with them property that would be characterized as separate property in other, non-community property states.
 In California, property acquired during the marriage is deemed community property, unless otherwise specified by prenuptial agreement or statute.
 Usually, the bigger the marital estate in California, the more complicated it will be to properly value, characterize, and divide the property between the spouses.
-San Jose divorce attorney John S. Yohanan has over 35 years of experience offering clients advice and representation in their complex marital property disputes.Dividing Marital Property Under California Law
+Calaveras County divorce attorney John S. Yohanan has over 35 years of experience offering clients advice and representation in their complex marital property disputes.Dividing Marital Property Under California Law

 Defining property appropriately is critical to achieving an equitable divorce settlement.
 If you are dealing with division of multiple properties, as well as business interests, investment holdings, retirement accounts, or other assets, you face significant tax consequences.
 With my knowledge and resources, my staff and I can help you through the most intricate family law challenges.

 I have cultivated relationships with leading accountants, appraisers, and other financial experts so that I can obtain the most comprehensive analysis of your case.
 I can advise you on strategic options concerning the division of:

 - Securities portfolios that contain stocks, mutual funds, or bonds

 - Family business or professional practice assets such as goodwill

 - Pension, 401(k), and IRA accounts